The Chalet Garden, Mount Buffalo, c1960

 The first Europeans to see the plateau were Hume and Hovell (1824) who thought that the land form resembled a reclining buffalo when observed from the north-west.
 They named it Mount Buffalo.

-The Chalet in Winter, Mount Buffalo, c1960
+The Chalet Garden, Mount Buffalo, c1960

-The Chalet, Mount Buffalo
+The Hospice, Mount Buffalo

-Chalet Ponies, Mount Buffalo, 1953
+A typical lookout, Mount Buffalo, 1953

-The Monolith (4684), Mount Buffalo, 1958
+The Finest All-Year-Round Mountain Resort, Mount Buffalo, 1958

 Copyright © Victorian Places, 2015.
 All rights reserved.